 Pensioners are not affected by this change and will continue to get Housing Benefit.

 People in temporary accommodation or in certain accommodation where counselling and support is provided will receive Housing Benefit instead of Universal Credit (UC) for help with their rent.
-Until 1/2/19, most people who are responsible for three or more children will also be able to claim Housing Benefit.

 Find out more about Universal Credit and how it is changing.